-The Ancona originates from Italy and though this particular bird displays a tendency to be flighty it is easy to train and makes a great breed for family and backyard producers.
-Though after a period of gentle care Ancona’s become a lot more trusting, it is still necessary to either clip their wings or ensure that they are completely fenced in.
-Traditionally, the Ancona variety is not overly broody and if managed correctly can produce up to 250 eggs are year.
+The Ancona originates from Italy and although this particular bird displays a tendency to be flighty, it is easy to train and makes a great breed for family and backyard producers.
+After a period of gentle care Ancona’s become alot more trusting, however, it is still necessary to either clip their wings or ensure that they are completely fenced in.
+Traditionally, the Ancona variety is not overly broody and if managed correctly can produce up to 250 eggs per year.
 There is also a bantam Ancona which weighs significantly less than the pure Ancona.
-In Appearance the Ancona has spread out toes, yellow legs.
-The Ancona is thought to be related to the Leghorn.
-In Germany the breed is called Mottled Leghorns.
+The appearance of the Ancona is characterised by colouring that is black (referred to as ‘beetle-green’) mottled with white, has spread out toes and yellow legs mottled with black.
+The Ancona is thought to be related to the Leghorn and in Germany the breed is called Mottled Leghorns.

 Soft feather – light

 The Ancona is beetle green with white tips and a distinctive v-shaped marking on its feathers.